-Entitles individual to one vote in conducting Association business.
+Entitles individual to one (1) vote in conducting Chapter business.

 Honorary Membership:

-Honorary memberships may be conferred by a majority vote of members present at a regular meeting upon individuals who have made distinguished contributions to the purchasing profession or this Association.
-Honorary members shall not be entitled to vote or hold office and shall be exempt from payment of fees and dues.
+Honorary memberships may be conferred by a majority vote of members present at a regular meeting upon individuals who have made distinguished contributions to the public procurement profession or this Chapter.
+Honorary members shall not be entitled to vote or hold office and shall be exempt from payment of dues.

 Retired Membership:

-Retired membership may be conferred upon members of this Association upon their retirement from the pursuit of their livelihood through active employment, and upon written request for such membership.
-Retired members shall be exempt from payment of fees and dues.
+Retired membership may be conferred upon members of this Chapter upon their retirement from the pursuit of their livelihood through active employment, and upon written or electronic request for such membership.
+Retired members shall be exempt from payment of dues.

-Organizational Membership:

-Organizational membership shall entitle an entity to one vote in conducting Association business.
-Each paid organizational membership is allowed up to four representatives.

-ARTICLE IV - ADMINISTRATION
+ARTICLE III - ADMINISTRATION

 Area:

-To facilitate administration of this Association, the State of Kansas will be divided into four regions designated generally as Eastern, Capitol, Southern, and Western.
+To facilitate administration of this Chapter, the State of Kansas will be divided among four (4) regional directors.

 Organization:

-The property, affairs, activities, and concerns of the Association shall be invested in the Executive Board consisting of the Officers and Regional Directors of the Association.
+The property, affairs, activities, and concerns of the Chapter shall be vested in the Executive Board consisting of the Officers, Regional Directors and committee chairperson(s) of the Chapter.
 The number of Directors may be increased at any subsequent annual meeting.
 The members of the board shall, upon election, enter upon performance of their duties and shall continue in office until their successors shall be duly elected and qualified.

 Terms of Officers:

-The governing body of this Association will be an Executive Board consisting of the President, Vice President, Treasurer, Secretary, and four Regional Directors.
-Each Officer and Director will be elected initially for a term of one year.
-Thereafter terms of offices shall be one calendar year.
-Officers shall not serve on the board for more than four consecutive years.
+The governing body of this Chapter will be an Executive Board consisting of the President, Vice President, Treasurer, Secretary, the Immediate Past President, and four (4) aforementioned Regional Directors.
+Each Officer and Director will be elected initially for a term of one (1) year.
+Thereafter terms of offices shall be one (1) calendar year.
+Officers shall not serve on the board for more than four (4) consecutive years in the same position.

 Election of Officers:

-Officers and Directors shall be elected annually at the Fall meeting of the Association from a slate of candidates presented by a nominating committee.
-The newly elected Officers and Directors shall be installed at the Fall meeting to be effective the following January 1.
+Officers and Directors shall be elected annually at the Fall or December meeting of the Chapter from a slate of candidates presented by a nominating committee.
+The newly elected Officers and Directors shall be installed at the Fall or December meeting to be effective the following January 1 and start of the fiscal year.
 A majority of those voting will be required for a candidate to win election.
-No member of this Association shall be eligible for any office unless he/she has been a member in good standing for at least two years.
-No three members from the same governmental unit may serve on the Executive Board during the same term.
+No member of this Chapter shall be eligible for any office unless the member is in good standing.
+No three (3) members from the same governmental unit may serve on the Executive Board during the same term.

 Resignation from the Board:

-Upon the resignation/vacancy of an Officer or Director not corresponding with the annual meeting, the Board shall have the authority to appoint from the membership an alternate officer or Director to fill the position for the unexpired term.
+Upon the resignation/vacancy of an Officer or Director not corresponding with the annual meeting, the Board shall have the authority to appoint from the membership an alternate officer or Director to fill the position for the unexpired term by majority vote of the Executive Board.

-ARTICLE V - EXECUTIVE BOARD
+ARTICLE IV - EXECUTIVE BOARD

 Authority:

-The Executive Board may hold meetings at such times and places as it deems proper, admit members, appoint committees on particular subjects from the members of the Association or from members of the Board, audit bills and disburse funds of the Association, print and circulate documents and publish articles, carry on correspondence and communicate with other organizations and public entities interested in the economics of the group purchases of common items of personal property, employ agents; and devise and carry into execution such other measures as it deems proper and expedient to promote the objectives of the Association and to best protect the interest and welfare of the members.
+The Executive Board may hold meetings at such times and places as it deems proper, admit members, appoint committees on particular subjects from the members of the Chapter or from members of the Board, audit bills and disburse funds of the Chapter, print and circulate documents and publish articles, carry on correspondence and communicate with other organizations and public entities interested in the economics of the group purchases of common items of personal property, employ agents; and devise and carry into execution such other measures as it deems proper and expedient to promote the objectives of the Chapter and to best protect the interest and welfare of the members.

 Responsibility: